Professional Policing HNC/HND/BA (Hons)

 The learning outcomes of modules, assignments and projects will be clearly stated.
 Your work will be marked according to how well you achieve these learning outcomes and your final feedback will refer to each outcome, as well as providing an overall percentage grade.

-Assessment methods vary and include, practical class and project performance, written practical reports, project thesis, oral presentations, tutorial tasks and assessments which take place at the end of each six-week block.
+Assessment methods vary and include, practical class and project performance, written practical reports, project thesis, tutorial tasks and assessments.

 Course breakdown: